As a general member of the public, I can honestly say that I am getting fed up with traditional forms of marketing.

 The playing field over the last 12-24 months has significantly changed when it comes to SEO.
-Google have made it a hell of a lot tougher to rank websites and all the techniques that were used in the past to rank sites have basically been thrown out the window.
-Google has cottoned on to what SEO companies were doing in the past; spammy content with keyword stuffing, maximisation of back-links and over optimised websites and have become almost human like when it comes to determining what sites will rank and what sites wont.
+Google has made it a hell of a lot tougher to rank websites and all the techniques that were used in the past to rank sites have basically been thrown out the window.
+Google has cottoned on to what SEO companies were doing in the past; spammy content with keyword stuffing, maximisation of back-links and over optimised websites and has become almost human-like when it comes to determining what sites will rank and what sites won’t.
 Prior to the last couple of algorithm updates, SEO was aimed at the search engines and satisfying what they want to see.
 This is no longer applicable and will have no bearing on your ranking.
-What will work, is if your website has been design and worded for the consumer not for the engines.
-To dumb it down, basically if you are marketing for the end user and not the search engines then you will be rewarded.
-Putting the end user in front of mind of your online marketing is now what it’s all about.
-This makes for now, content marketing the big flavour of the month and I see this continuing now for at least the next couple of years.
+What will work, is if your website has been designed and worded for the consumer not for the engines.
+To dumb it down, basically, if you are marketing for the end-user and not the search engines then you will be rewarded.
+Putting the end-user in front of the mind of your online marketing is now what it’s all about.
+This makes, for now, content marketing the big flavour of the month and I see this continuing now for at least the next couple of years.

 If you put aside the point that placing the customer first is highly rewarded by the search engines content marketing will also benefit your SEO in a number of other ways by:

 a.
 Making you be on top of your game by always looking for new, fresh and exciting content.